-Our common stock has been approved for listing on The NASDAQ Global Market under the trading symbol "FATE."
+We have applied and obtained approval to list our common stock on The NASDAQ Global Market under the trading symbol "FATE."

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, NY 11219.